2lab-ai/aws-instant-terminal/README.md

    - AWS credentials configured (`aws configure`)

 2) Launch
-   - `chmod +x ./aws-terminal-run.sh`
+   - `chmod +x ./aws-instant-terminal.sh`
-   - `./aws-terminal-run.sh`
+   - `./aws-instant-terminal.sh`
-   - First run will ask for region, instance type, resolution, and NoVNC port; values are saved to `.env`.
+   - First run asks region, instance type, resolution, and NoVNC port; values are saved to `.env`.
-   - Choose whether to enable encrypted EBS and set capacity (32/64/128/256 GB).
+   - Encrypted EBS is always enabled; you will be asked once for volume size (32/64/128/256 GB) and the choice is saved as `VOL_SIZE_GB` in `.env`.

 3) Connect
    - SSH: command shown in output